WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 deterministically derived addresses to the master public key of the account in order to authenticate the originator.

-#### 5.2.2 Key Agreement
+#### 5.2.2 Encrytpion Key and Authentication Token Negotiation

 The protocol supports cryptographic key exchange using Elliptic Curve Diffie-Hellman (ECDH), which is an Elliptic Curve variant of the standard Diffie-Hellman algorithm.
 This well known algorithm allows two parties, that do not have any prior knowledge of each other, to agree on a shared secret using an open communication channel.
-This shared secret may then be used, for example, to derive a secret key for the encryption of messages.
+This shared secret may then be used:

+- to derive an encryption key for encryption method 2
+- to derive an authentication token for authentication method 2

 The OpenSSL implementation of ECDH is the reference implementation for for Elliptic Curve Diffie-Hellman key agreement with the Whiteflag